dsnopek/godot-website/collections/_article/contribution-policy-2026.md

 This problem is compounded by the recent increase in AI-generated contributions, both by AI agents and by humans submitting AI generated code.
-The amount of effort required to make a PR has gone down (and number of PRs has increased proportionally), while the amount of work to review
-PRs and the amount of people available to review has stayed the same.
+The amount of effort required to make a PR has gone down (and number of PRs has increased as a result), while the amount of work to review PRs and the amount of people available to review has stayed the same.
 This reviewer shortage was already a problem, but it was one that we successfully ignored.
 We can no longer ignore it.

 AI contributions have the added pain of being demoralizing.
 Reviewing PRs is already thankless work, but it is rewarding because reviewers generally feel